DFreds/dfreds-module-docs/docs/free-modules/effects-panel/index.md

 A module that adds a panel of active effects for the selected token.

+## Overview

+Managing active effects in Foundry VTT often requires opening character sheets and navigating through menus, which can disrupt gameplay flow.
+The Effects Panel streamlines this process by providing quick access to effect management directly from the canvas.

+When you select a token, a convenient panel appears in the top-right corner displaying all active effects on that actor.
+This panel allows you to view effect details, remaining durations, expiration status, and descriptions by hovering over the icons.

+The panel offers intuitive controls for effect management - double-click an effect to open its configuration, and right-click to quickly enable, disable, or delete effects based on your preferred settings.
+This streamlined interface eliminates the need to constantly open character sheets, keeping your focus on the game rather than the interface.

+![Effects Panel](./img/effects-panel.png)

 ## Features

 - View all effects (active, disabled, and passive) on your selected token in a convenient panel
  - Hover over effects to see their name, description, and remaining duration
  - Double-click any effect to quickly access its configuration
  - Customize right-click behavior to enable, disable, or delete effects with a single click
  - Configure visibility settings for different effect types and adjust panel behavior to match your preferences

-## Let Me Sell You This

-Do you find it annoying to have to open up the character sheet just to see what effects are applied?
-Is it annoying to delete them or edit them on the fly?
-Well, this module makes that slightly less annoying!
-Yay...?

-## What This Module Does

-On selecting a token on the canvas, this module shows a little panel in the top right of all the currently active effects for that actor.
-From here, you can do the following:

-- You can hover over the icon to see the name, description (if using DFreds Convenient Effects), and the time remaining.
-This integrates nicely with modules that handle time management such as Simple Calendar to show the time until it expires.
-When an effect runs out of time, it will be labeled with "Expired".
-- You can double click the icon to immediately open the configuration sheet for that effect.
-- You can configure the behavior when you right click a passive or temporary effect to either
-  - Immediately disable the effect
-  - Immediately delete the effect
-  - Show a dialog to let you pick what to do

-![Effects Panel](./img/effects-panel.png)

-You can configure some stuff:
+## Configuration

+Settings are provided to configure the module.

 ![Settings](./img/settings.png)